Sellf/docs/source/includes/_products.md

 }
 ```

-This endpoint allows to create an product.
+This endpoint allows to create a product.

 ### HTTP Request